joelagnel/joelfernandes.org/_posts/2018-06-15-rcu-dynticks.md

 correctness and don't make any claims that this document is to be used as a defacto reference for any purpose.
 You have been warned!
 For more accurate and standard references, I will refer you to the kernel RCU documentation.
 Please consider this post as rough notes.
-That said, your corrections and comments are welcomed.
+That said, your corrections, and comments are welcomed.

 Note 2: The article is a WIP and not fully finished (thought it is almost).